Investing in cryptocurrencies comes with significant risk. You could lose all the money you invest. Please read our risk warning here.

 Dai (DAI)

 Dai is a popular and widely available stablecoin with a $8,694,008,566 billion market cap.
-It is a decentralized stablecoin that is backed by Ethereum.
+It is a decentralized stablecoin that has Ethereum as its foundation.
 Dai can be found on the 31 crypto lending platforms.

 Are There Any Other Risks of Stablecoins?